Home / Health Insurance / Articles / First Aid / Spider Bites: Symptoms and Treatments

 Symptoms of a bite include pain, redness, and blistering

-There are many other types of venomous spiders, such as the hobo spider, wolf spider, and cellar spider.
+There are many other types of venomous spiders, such as the hobo, wolf, and cellar.
 While they are not as dangerous as black widows or brown recluse spiders, it's vital to be cautious around these spiders and seek medical attention if bitten.

 A spider bite can cause localised or systemic symptoms, depending on the type of spider and the individual's reaction.
 Here are the signs and symptoms of SB.